MarlinFirmware/AutoBuildMarlin/README.md

 - The **Auto Build Marlin** panel displays information about your selected motherboard and basic machine parameters.
 Each board comes with one or more build environments that are used to generate the final Marlin binary.
 Choose the environment that best matches your MCU, bootloader, etc.

   ![Environments](https://github.com/MarlinFirmware/AutoBuildMarlin/raw/master/img/abm-envs.png)

+### Formatters

+- Open the Command Palette and choose "Format Marlin Code."
+The file will be formatted according to Marlin standards.
+- NOTE: The context menu item "Format Document With…" -> "Auto Build Marlin" doesn't work so ignore that menu command for now.

 ## Internals